Rithvik0410/6-Day-Training-DevOps/Day-6/README.md

 🔹 Show all resources in kube-system namespace: kubectl get all -n kube-system
 🔹 Create a custom namespace:
-kubectl create ns shrinidhi
+kubectl create ns rithvik
 🔹 List all namespaces:
 kubectl get ns
 Running Pods in a Namespace 🚀
-🔹 Run a pod in the custom namespace shrinidhi using the nginx image: kubectl run test-pod --image=nginx --port=80 -n shrinidhi 🔹 Check if the pod was created in the shrinidhi namespace: kubectl get pods -n shrinidhi
+🔹 Run a pod in the custom namespace rithvik using the nginx image: kubectl run test-pod --image=nginx --port=80 -n rithvik 🔹 Check if the pod was created in the rithvik namespace: kubectl get pods -n rithvik
 🔹 Delete the pod:
 kubectl delete pod test-pod -n ash
 Replica Set (rs.yaml) 🔄